-Under an IP agreement, the employee or independent contractor assigns and transfers all rights, title and interest in and to intellectual property developed for the employer.
+In an employee or independent contractor intellectual property (IP) agreement, it is critical to clearly spell out all ownership rights for the protection of a company's patents, trademarks, copyrights, product development, plans, and trade secrets.
+Under an IP agreement, the employee or independent contractor assigns and transfers all rights, title, and interest in and to IP developed for the employer.

-A carefully prepared agreement, conforming to any relevant state laws, will help avoid future disputes.
+A carefully prepared agreement that conforms to any relevant state laws will help avoid future disputes.
 It is also prudent to identify any works an employee developed prior to employment to reduce the risk of future controversies.
 In addition to protecting the employee's rights to past work, it may keep the employer from being dragged into disputes with the employee's past employers.

 The employee IP agreement can be part of an employee agreement stated in company policies or in a separate agreement addressing transfer of specific work.
 It is important to note the default rule for patents is that they are owned by the inventor.
 The only way to pre-empt this rule is for a company to require employees to sign a transfer agreement.